- Information & Resources

 While the College encourages the alleged victim to report the incident to local or campus law enforcement to access all of the legal protections available, there is NO requirement to do so.
 Filing a report does necessarily require a victim to prosecute the crime.

 If there is a clear and present danger to the health or safety of the victim and/or others, the counselor has a duty to notify the appropriate college official.
-The victim reporting an incident will be advised by the Title IX Officer or designee not to file a formal complaint but will be provided with assistance as needed.
+The victim reporting an incident will be advised by the Title IX Coordinator or designee not to file a formal complaint but will be provided with assistance as needed.

 If the victim wishes to pursue a complaint, the substance and outcome are to remain confidential and will only be shared with the alleged perpetrator, complainant, and those directly involved in the investigation.
 Any violation of the confidentiality of the substance and/or outcome will be subject to disciplinary action.